 This handler embodies Serverless best practices and has all the bells and whistles for a proper production-ready handler.

 During this blog series, I’ll cover logging, observability, input validation, features flags, dynamic configuration, and how to use environment variables safely.

 While the code examples are written in Python, the principles are valid for all programming languages supported by AWS Lambda functions.

-You can find all examples at this GitHub repository, including CDK deployment code.
+You can find most examples at this GitHub repository, including CDK deployment code.

 According to the official AWS Lambda documentation, “Environment variables are pairs of strings (key-value) stored in a function’s version-specific configuration.”

 Environment variables are often viewed as an essential utility.
 They serve as static AWS Lambda function configuration.
 Their values are set during the Lambda deployment, and the only way to change them is to redeploy the Lambda function with updated values.